UChicago Medicine AdventHealth Bolingbrook: 2013-present

-In late January 2013, Adventist Bolingbrook Hospital requested that it be reimbursed $7.1 million, after paying property taxes to Will County from 2008 to 2011, while waiting for its tax-exempt status.
+In late January 2013, Adventist Bolingbrook Hospital requested that it be reimbursed $7.1 million, after paying property taxes to Will County from 2008 to 2011, while waiting for its tax exemption status.

-In early December 2013, the chapel at Adventist Bolingbrook Hospital was named after Ron Hawkins, who served two terms on the hospitals foundation board.
+In early December, the chapel at Adventist Bolingbrook Hospital was named after Ron Hawkins, who served two terms on the hospitals foundation board.

-In late June 2014, Adventist Midwest Health a subsidiary of Adventist Health System, and Alexian Brothers Health System a subsidiary of Ascension Health, signed a letter to create a joint venture company.
-The nine hospital company would be the third-largest in Illinois.
-On February 1, 2015, the joint venture AMITA Health was officially created by Adventist Midwest Health and Alexian Health System.
+On June 17, 2014, Adventist Midwest Health from Hinsdale, Illinois, a subsidiary of Adventist Health System; and Alexian Brothers Health System from Arlington Heights, Illinois a subsidiary of Ascension Health, signed a letter to create a joint venture company.
+The nine-hospital company would be the third largest in Illinois.
+On February 1, 2015, the joint venture AMITA Health was created by Adventist Midwest Health and Alexian Health System.

 On October 21, 2021, AMITA Health announced that it would split up.
-On April 1, 2022, AMITA Health officially split up and AMITA Health Adventist Medical Center Bolingbrook rebranded to AdventHealth Bolingbrook.
+On April 1, 2022, it split up and AMITA Health Adventist Medical Center Bolingbrook rebranded to AdventHealth Bolingbrook.

-On September 13, 2022, UChicago Medicine announced that it planned to purchase a controlling interest in the AdventHealth hospitals in Illinois.
-The joint venture became official on January 1, 2023.
+On September 13, UChicago Medicine announced that it planned to purchase a controlling interest in the AdventHealth hospitals in Illinois.
+The joint venture became finalized on January 1, 2023.

+On November 7, 2025, UChicago Medicine AdventHealth Bolingbrook had a groundbreaking for a 15000 sqfoot expansion, to add two catheterization laboratories for $21.6 million.
+Bulley & Andrews was hired to do the construction.